WHERE TO CHARGE YOUR CAR

 Go fill in the form on our workplace charging page to discuss your charging options.

-Most EV's come with a charger than can be plugged directly into a power point.
-These are useful because your EV can be charged anywhere but are limited to a maximum charge rate of 10 A.
+Most EV's come with a portable charger that can be plugged directly into a power point.
+These are useful because your EV can be charged anywhere but only at a maximum charge rate of 10 A.

-You can find a range of charging products such as these portable chargers through EVnomics.
+You can find a range of charging products such as these portable chargers through our store.

 These 3-phase industrial sockets are common throughout Australia.
-For Tesla owners, these high power outlets can be harnessed by combining the Tesla Universal Mobile Connector, a Tesla Euro 5 pin tail (purchased from Tesla) and Tesla UMC 3-Phase adapter (found on EVnomics).
+For Tesla owners, these high power outlets can be harnessed by combining the Tesla Universal Mobile Connector, a Tesla Euro 5 pin tail (purchased from Tesla) and Tesla UMC 3-Phase adapter ).
 This provides 16 A 3-Phase power giving you 50 km of range per hour.